 Fill with any salad mixture or with the following: Mix 1/2 cup of chopped celery or cabbage with 2 or 3 large tomatoes, diced, a small piece each of Spanish onion and pimento, diced, and add a French dressing to which add a little Worcestershire sauce.

-Wrap each pepper in waxed paper and pack them in a pasteboard box.
+Wrap each pepper in waxed paper and pack them in a cardboard box.

 Peel and chop 3 tomatoes, 1 cucumber, and 1 green pepper.
 Add a French dressing made very hot with paprika and minced chili pepper and pack in a glass jar.

 Take in another jar chopped red cabbage or lettuce hearts cut in small pieces and serve the two together.
-This may be served with cold meat.
+This may be served with cold meat of choice.

 Toss together 2 cups of celery, diced, 3 peeled and minced radishes, 6 minced pimolas, 1 cup of minced nuts, and a spoonful each of grated raw carrot and boiled and chopped beets.